 Due to its popularity and ease of use, Zoom.us has been a commonly used platform for podcast recording.
 The downside was that Zoom’s audio quality has not been great.
 Even though other platforms like Squadcast offered superior audio, some people simply felt more comfortable with Zoom.
 Fortunately, Zoom has stepped their game up for podcasters by introducing Zoom High Fidelity Audio.

 According to Zoom:

-In other words, you can now get much better audio recording quality from Zoom for your podcast.
-And don’t worry – you don’t necessarily need any professional equipment.
+In other words, you can get much better audio recording quality from Zoom for your podcast by changing some simple settings.